-- Lift and extend your spine upwards and then arch backwards, using your hands to apply gentle pressure to your back.
+- Lift and extend your spine upward and then arch backward, using your hands to apply gentle pressure to your back.

-- Hold this position for 10 to 20 seconds, and remember to breathe.
+- Hold this position for 10 to 20 seconds.
+Remember to breathe.

 - If your flexibility allows, you can move your hands further up your spine and do the stretch at different levels.

-You may also feel the stretch in your upper spine or between your shoulder blades.
+Where you’ll feel it: You may feel this stretch along your upper spine or between your shoulder blades.

 - From a standing position, interlace your fingers behind your head.

-- Slowly lengthen your spine upwards and arch backward, pressing your head into your hands.
+- Slowly lengthen your spine upward and arch backward, pressing your head into your hands.